Skip to main content

 #

-• Concept Explanation: Used when the number of iterations is unknown and execution needs to repeat until a specific condition is met.
-Swift provides two forms: while (checks condition first) and repeat-while (checks condition last).
+• Concept Explanation: Used when the number of iterations is unknown and execution must repeat until a specific condition is met.
+Swift provides two forms: while (check condition first) and repeat-while (check condition later).

 • Key Syntax: while, repeat-while

-The repeat-while loop in Swift is analogous to the do-while loop in other languages.
+Swift’s repeat-while loop is similar to the do-while loop in other languages.

 #